juniper-burns/PROJECT-OPERATION-PI-TANGO-DOOM-3D/README.md

 model and make it available through Virtual Reality goggles, enabling users to walk through a facility and view PI data through an immersive experience.

-While we do not expect to reach every step by the Hackathon's completion, we do hope completeing even one of them will be proof-of-concept enough.
+While we do not expect to reach every step by the Hackathon's completion, we do hope completeing even one of them will be enough of a proof of concept.

 ## Installation